1999–2000 Notre Dame Fighting Irish men's basketball team

 The 1999–2000 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame during the 1999–2000 NCAA Division I men's basketball season.
-They finished the regular season with a record of 22–15, 8-8.
-The team's sole loss was by a 61–75 score against Wake Forest in the NIT Tournament.
+They finished the regular season with a record of 22–15, 8–8.
+The team was invited to participate in the 2000 National Invitation Tournament.
+Notre Dame won games over Michigan, Xavier, BYU and Penn St. They would advance to the championship game before losing to Wake Forest 71–61.

 The team was coached by Matt Doherty in his first year at the school.
 Forward Troy Murphy was the team's captain and leading scorer, averaging 22.7 points per game.